Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 And when that happens, it releases the steam that has thioglycolic acid in it.

-So, again, it seems so innocent, right?
+So again, it seems so innocent, right?

 You don't see.

-Oh, you know what we should do, Dr. As?
+You know what we should do, doctor?

 Put these on.